 Make room for your kitchen hobby.

 What's your favorite thing to make in the kitchen?
 Think about your habits, and make sure that they're supported by the layout or contents of your space.
 For me, that means a marble section of countertop for pastry making; it could also mean a pot filler tap by the stove, a shelf of cookbooks or a dog bed under the island.
-If coffee is life to you, try a custom java station, like this one we spotted on Casa Original.
+If coffee is life to you, try a custom java station.